faizan-ed/flex-assignment/README.md

 e.
 Robust Logging

-- Currenlty, the script prints to STDOUT
+- Currently, the script prints to STDOUT
 - Use the `logging` library or sanity checks in the data pipeline itself

 ## Summary of checks to conduct